Constraints on Axions from Cosmic Distance Measurements: Data and methodology

-In the rest of this section, we will describe in more detail these datasets and provide their corresponding likelihoods which we will use in our Markov chain Monte Carlo (MCMC) fits.
+In the rest of this section, we will describe in more detail these datasets and provide their corresponding likelihoods, some of which are inspired by {\tt MontePython}~\cite{Audren:2012wb,Brinckmann:2018cvx}.
+We will then use these likelihoods to constrain the axion parameter space.